Makhosh/storepublisher/README.md

 The following features are available:

 * Upload APK or AAB build file in HUAWEI AppGallery
-* Publish APK build file in Google Play on any track(alpha, release...)
+* Publish APK or AAB build file in Google Play on any track(alpha, release...)

 The following features are missing:

-* Publish AAB build file in Google play.
 * Waits for feedback..

 # Test